-Also, a Homeless Task Force, which has been discussed in the Consolidated Plan and prior Action Plans, has finally been established.
-Coordinated by the Assistant City Manager, the Task Force includes representatives from the Community Development, Community Services, Public Works, and Public Safety Departments, as well as the County Sheriff's Department (the contract law enforcement agency in Carson).
+Also, a Homeless Task Force, discussed in the Consolidated Plan and prior Action Plans, now meets regularly.
+Coordinated by the Assistant City Manager, this group includes the Community Development, Community Services, Public Works, and Public Safety Departments, as well as the County Sheriff's Department (the law enforcement agency in Carson).